dangf15/DPT-FSNet/README.md

 # DPT-FSNet

-This project provides the source code for the DPT-FSNet paper.
-More details will be showed soon!
+This project provides the source code for the DPT-FSNet.